danielleberre/satpractitionermanisfesto/README.md

 # Request for Feedback/Comments

-Please create a pull request (strongly preferred) or email Daniel Le Berre directly at  <leberre@cril.fr>
+Please create a pull request or an issue (strongly preferred) or email Daniel Le Berre directly at  <leberre@cril.fr>